Have a question(s) that we haven't addressed below? Feel free to contact us anytime. We'll be sure to respond promptly.

 Law students will be able to find employment as a(n): Law Clerk: Paid position; no school credit.
 The student would engage in a variety of legal research and writing.
 A law clerk would typically be hired by a small or mid- sized firm or business.
 Law clerks can work in the summer and throughout the school year.
 Summer Associate: Paid position; no school credit.
 These are competitive positions at large firms, which are highly valued because they often lead to an offer of permanent employment after graduation.
 Summer associates are recruited in the early fall of their 2L year (primarily via OCI, Resume Collection or Resume Direct).
 Some firms offer summer associate programs for 1Ls; however, the majority of the positions are offered to second-year students.
 Intern: Unpaid position; no school credit.
 These positions are prevalent in the public sector (e.g., government agencies, public interest organizations).
 Interns perform the same tasks of a law clerk.
 Extern: Unpaid position; school credit.
 Similar to an intern, an extern would primarily work in the public and non-profit sector.
 Those hired by judges (while in law school) would also be considered an extern.
 There are other opportunities for externships in other sectors, such as entertainment.
 For more information, please visit our Externship Program.

-Please browse our bank of handouts, including sample cover letters, resumes, and thank-you letters by visiting our Handouts page
+Please browse our bank of handouts, including sample cover letters, resumes, and thank-you letters by visiting our Handouts and Samples page

 We place student business card orders